 As outdoorsmen and women, we spend far too much time, energy, and money on our pursuits to settle for subpar gear.
 Thankfully, there are plenty of great manual and electric fillet knives to choose from, regardless of how many or what kind of fish you’re working with.
 I process and cook a lot of fish throughout the course of a year and have found that having the right fillet knives makes all the difference in the world.
 Here’s a short list of some of the best fillet knives on the market for a variety of users.

-The Dexter Outdoors SOFGRIP 8" Flexible Fillet Knife
+- Best for the Money: Dexter Outdoors SOFGRIP 8″ Flexible Fillet Knife with Edge Guard

 A sharp and sturdy fillet knife will make your job on the cutting board much easier.
 Cosmo Genova